luzh/nvscope/README.md

-# Analytics and Recovery Testing Tools for NVMM Applications
+# Analytics and Recovery Testing Tools for NVMM Apps

 Description.